 American Airlines: FAILED IT

 The intention of this post is wholesome, but the airline company could have done better.
 Compared to the other posts of that week, this was the one that performed the worst and had the least number of engagements.
 As an American airline, the Tweet could have celebrated Donald Jeremiah’s work more with a higher quality image, more lively content or an animated portion.

 People Magazine: NAILED IT

 — People Magazine (@people) May 26, 2016

-People’s gaming Tweet may have flopped, but their promotion of a more timely and appropriate article for the holiday weekend was much more successful.
-The advice, released a day ahead of the long weekend, points toward the more than 38 million Americans slated to travel this weekend.
-With a whimsical gif to get people excited for their big plans, this is much more successful than their other Memorial Day post.
+People’s promotion of a more timely and appropriate article for the holiday weekend was successful.
+The advice, released a day before the long weekend, points toward the more than 38 million Americans slated to travel this weekend.
+With a whimsical gif to get people excited about their big plans, this is much more successful than their other Memorial Day post.

 — Hooters (@Hooters) May 27, 2013

 In 2013, Hooters promoted a Memorial Day deal for active-duty and retired service people, and their families, offering 10 free wings with the purchase of a drink.
 The gesture might have seemed innocuous enough, but the promotion caused an uproar.
 People claimed that the restaurant chain was insinuating that a soldier’s life was worth exactly 10 wings, insulting the military, the soldiers and the whole purpose of the holiday.
 The whole campaign came across in poor taste despite its seemingly good intentions.

 The following year, 2014, Hooters attempted to improve their efforts, offering a free meal to all military personnel.
 The press release focused on the importance of honoring the fallen troops, and did not attempt to make light of the holiday’s importance, claiming their deal is “a small token of our appreciation for all that they do.”
 It’s an improvement over last year’s efforts.